raysan5/challenges/03_challenge_maze3d/README.md

 *by Ramon Santamaria ([@raysan5](https://twitter.com/raysan5))*

 ## Introduction
 In this challenge we will implement a 3D Maze game similar to classic game [Doom](https://en.wikipedia.org/wiki/Doom_(series)) (id Software, 1993).
-Along this process we will learn how to manage vertex data and contruct levels with it
+Along this process we will learn how to manage vertex data and contruct levels with it.

 This game is developed using [OpenGL](https://en.wikipedia.org/wiki/OpenGL).
-A low level graphics library to access and control GPU: data transmission (vertex, textures, shaders...), drawing process, graphic pipeline...
+A low level graphics library used to access and control GPU processes like data transmission (vertex, textures, shaders) and drawing.

-This game is developed using [rlgl](), a [raylib](http://www.raylib.com/) auxiliar module intended to simplify low level GPU access and teach basic principles of graphics programming like vertex buffers usage, textures binding, shaders usage...

-Before starting with this challenge, it's recommended to have completed the previous challenges:
+Before starting with this challenge, it's recommended to complete the previous challenges:
  - [Challenge 01: Blocks game](../01_challenge_blocks) - A blocks game where player has to break a wall of blocks controlling a ball with a paddle.
  - [Challenge 02: 2D Dungeon game](../02_challenge_dungeon2d) - A tile-based dungeon 2D game where player moves around a 2D dungeon finding keys and defeating monsters.

-It's assumed that all concepts explained in those challenges are already learn by student.
+It's assumed that all concepts explained in those challenges have already been learnt by student.

 **Previous knowledge required:**
  - Videogame life cycle (Init -> Update -> Draw -> DeInit)
  - Basic screens management with screens transition
  - Collision detection and resolution
  - Sounds and music loading and playing
- - Image files loading (RAM and VRAM)

 **Learning Outcomes:**
- - OpenGL 3.3 graphic pipeline functionality (basic shader)
+ - OpenGL 3.3 graphic pipeline functionality
  - Window creation, configuration and management (GLFW3)
  - Context creation (OpenGL 3.3) and extensions loading (GLAD)
  - Inputs management (keyboard, mouse, gamepad) (GLFW3)
- - Textures loading (VRAM) and drawing on screen
+ - Image loading (RAM), texture creation (VRAM) and drawing
  - Level map data loading and vertex buffers generation (VBO)
+ - Camera system creation and management (1st person)
+ - Collision detection and resolution (AABB collisions)
  - Models loading, transform and drawing (3d meshes)
- - Camera system creation and management (1st person)
- - AABB collision detection and resolution

 **NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.